-Groups are developmentally appropriate for each age group.
+Groups are developmentally appropriate by age.
 The youngest children learn how to play in groups.
-Elementary school children and teens practice face-to-face conversations, make phone calls, plan get-togethers, and learn how to handle rejection.
-Young adults learn about dealing with rumors and gossip, and practice dating skills, such as how to ask someone out, how to behave on a date, and what behavior is acceptable.
+Elementary school–aged children and teens practice face-to-face conversations, make phone calls, plan get-togethers, and learn how to handle rejection.
+Young adults learn about dealing with rumors and gossip and practice dating skills, such as how to ask someone out, how to behave on a date, and what behavior is acceptable.

-Our clinical faculty and staff use evidence-based interventions.
-Our programs are based on research that shows positive long-term outcomes.
 Each session includes instruction, modeling, coaching, and ongoing feedback.
-We use the Children’s Friendship Program for elementary school children and the PEERS® program for teenagers and young adults.
-Children, teens, and young adults learn skills through in-group rehearsal and homework.
-Homework helps participants gain confidence and solidify their new skills.
+We use the Children’s Friendship Program for elementary school children and the Program for the Education and Enrichment of Relational Skills® (PEERS®) for teens and young adults.
+Participants learn skills through in-group rehearsal and homework, which helps participants gain confidence and solidify their new skills.

 Social skills groups meet for 12 to 16 weeks in the fall and again in the spring.
 Each group meets weekly.

-- Preschoolers attend 60-minute sessions for 12-15 weeks through our Early Childhood Play Group
+Preschoolers attend 60-minute sessions for 12 to 15 weeks through our Early Childhood Play Group.

-- Elementary school children in kindergarten through third grade attend 75-minute sessions for 12 weeks.
+Elementary school–aged children in kindergarten through fifth grade attend 75-minute sessions for 12 weeks.

-- Young adults with autism from 18 to 35 attend 90-minute sessions for 16 weeks.
+Young adults with autism from age 18 to 35 attend 90-minute sessions for 16 weeks.

 Parent participation is integral to the program’s success.
 In separate, concurrent classes, you learn the language and skills being taught to your child—a requirement that not only enables you to help your child with homework, but also gives you the tools to be a social coach long after the program is over.

 Evaluation and Consultation